gjtiquia/recursive-agent/prompt.md

 - add more todos if needed
 - log in log.md
 - repeat until you deem requirements are completed and deemed the task finished

-after completion, double check results.md
-- check that it meets the requirements and completes the task
-- make sure nothing is mising in the results.md
+- likely you will be creating result-2.md result-3.md and so forth
+- once you deem the task finished, attempt to combine all result-1.md etc files into result.md
+- if you find that you are unable to combine, it is ok, let it be

+rationale of result-1.md, result-2.md
+- likely you will be running on a very long time
-- if you have trouble putting everything in a single file results.md, you may split them into several files as needed (results-1.md, results-2.md etc)
+- you may reach limits of writing to a single file if you break down into several sub tasks
+- writing in each individual file will mitigate the risk of erasing previous results
+- also the session might be cancelled or killed anytime, so splitting into several files (together with log.md) will ensure another agent can continue the work